إنتقل إلى المحتوى الرئيسي

 Progress tracking

-Long jobs expose polling-friendly progress so dashboards and guest waiting screens can show percentages or staged statuses.
+Long jobs expose progress so dashboards and guest waiting screens can show percentages or staged statuses.

 Progress records are temporary; only finished translations belong in publishing workflows.